Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 The context viewpoints of *product name* show the functions provided by a design subject with reference to an explicit context.
 The services are the functions, which describes the relationships, dependencies, and interactions between the system and its environment like users and other stakeholders.

 #### 5.2.1 Design Concerns
+*The purpose of the Context viewpoint is to identify a design subject's offered services, its actors (users and other interacting stakeholders), to establish the system boundary and to effectively delineate the design subject's scope of use and operation.*

+*Drawing a boundary separating a design subject from its environment, determining a set of services to be provided, and the information flows between design subject and its environment, is typically a key design decision.
+That makes this viewpoint applicable to most design efforts.*

+*When the system is portrayed as a black box, with internal decisions hidden, the Context view is often a starting point of design, showing what is to be designed functionally as the only available information about the design subject: a name and an associated set of externally identifiable services.
+Requirements analysis identifies these services with the specification of quality of service attributes, henceforth invoking many non-functional requirements.
+Frequently incomplete, a Context view is begun in requirements analysis.
+Work to complete this view continues during design.*

 #### 5.2.2 Design Elements
 #### 5.2.3 Example Languages
 ### 5.3 Composition Viewpoint